 Looking for an Experienced Probate Lawyer?

-The personal representative, either an executor or a court-appointed administrator assumes a range of significant responsibilities to ensure the orderly and lawful execution of the probate process.
+The personal representative, either an executor named in the will or a court-appointed administrator, assumes a range of significant responsibilities to ensure the orderly and lawful execution of the probate process.
 They are primarily responsible for notifying the court of the need to probate the deceased person’s estate and are tasked with the administration of the whole process.

 In addition, here are the other tasks the personal representative is expected to perform following the probate process: